rik404/APPFLx-doc/tutorials/exp_res.rst

 Check Experiment Results
 ============

-This page describes how the federated learning group leader can check the results of federated learning experiments conducted under certain federation.
+This page describes how the federation leader can check the results of federated learning experiments conducted under certain federation.

 .. note::